couldbewoese/mysite/content/authors/admin/_index.md

 I first formed an interest in host-microbe interactions while studying the mono-specific mutualism between the Hawaiian bobtail squid and *Vibrio fischeri* in the [McFall-Ngai/Ruby](https://www.glowingsquid.org/index.php) labs.
 At Amherst, I spent my second and third year working in [Alix Purdy](http://www.apurdylab.org/)'s lab studying colonization-relevant metabolic pathways in *Vibrio fischeri*.
 In the summer of 2021, I gained a greater appreciation of the clinical implications of studying bacterial residents on and in humans at the NHGRI in [Julie Segre](https://www.genome.gov/staff/Julie-Segre-PhD)'s lab.
 There, I worked with [Diana Proctor](https://dmap02.github.io/personal-website/index.html) to develop computational biology skills and annotate fungal pathogen *Candida auris*'s genome from a hospital outbreak in the US.

-### interests:
+### Interests:
 - Microbiology x Neuroscience
     - How are hosts and microbes communicating?
 How are gut microbes modulating "our" brains?
 If their genetic products play a significant role in our health, are we ready to consider their genomes as part of "us"?
     - Why do we believe we have a rich perception of the visual world when many peripheral and attentional tasks indicate otherwise?
 Are we simply overestimating our ability or are our brains wired with mechanisms to inflate or fill-in our world?
 - Photography ([site](https://www.skylersung.com))
 - Hiking